 God(s) bless the artists and creative minds behind that!
 Really.

-Oh, and I wouldn’t be a proper creep and a perv if I didn’t include the last pic.
+Oh, and I wouldn't be a proper creep and a perv if I didn't include the last pic.
 I didn’t even mean to find it, but the stuff that turns up on Google sometimes is fantastic!
-(All I did was search “Catman,” that’s all.)
-Continue reading Cat-MAN?→
+(All I did was search "Catman," that's all.)

 converting floppy disks into hard drives since 2011